Jump to page content

 Note the asymmetric bracing on the transverse faces of the D30 and D60 towers, an Eve trait.

-The DT general arrangment and erection diagram didn’t include the extended top crossarm, so this is estimated from Google Street View based on a diagonal view of the terminal tower at Sandbank.
+The DT general arrangment and erection diagram didn’t include the extended top crossarms, so this is estimated from Google Street View based on a diagonal view of the terminal tower at Sandbank.
+The Garelochhead terminal tower has the standard top crossarms.

 The D10, D30 and D60 GA&EDs depict the earthwire peaks taller than the stated 8′–3″ height.
 The D10 and D30 diagrams were simply tweaked as the error was minor.
 For the D60, where the error was significant, the height of the top crossarm has been preserved in order to best approximate the actual towers (as best as can be made out from Google Street View) and the remainder of the peak reduced in height.